itsmichaelblack/franchise-portal-test/docs/DEPLOYMENT.md

 firebase deploy --only firestore:rules
 ```

+Rules can also be updated directly in the Firebase Console under Firestore Database > Rules > Publish.

 Rules enforce role-based access across all collections.
 See [ARCHITECTURE.md](./ARCHITECTURE.md) for the full rules breakdown.

 ### Indexes (`firestore.indexes.json`)